ETD Submission Manual

 If you elect to have ProQuest register your copyright, you must pay a fee.
 See the ProQuest submission materials for more information.

-When your record is complete, select the Review & Submit tab.
+When your record is complete, select the Submit tab.
 You can review and edit your record before final submission.
-After your changes are complete, click Save.
+After your changes are complete, Read the Submission Agreement and click Submit.

 You will receive email confirmation that your record has been submitted and is awaiting approval by your school’s administrator or ADAP.
 You will also receive email confirmation after your school approves your record.